Why? Health, Environment and Heart

 2. My Favorite Vegan Seafood

-Hand's down: Sophie's Kitchen is the best!
-Even my significant other, who grew up loving crab cakes, was fooled by her vegan crab cakes.
+Sophie's Kitchen and Good Catch are the best!
+Even my significant other, who grew up loving crab cakes, was fooled by the Sophie's Kitchen vegan crab cakes.
 The breaded "shrimp" don't taste like real shrimp in his opinion, though, but I liked them. http://sophieskitchen.net/html/products/crab.html Sophie's Kitchen also makes vegan scallops, fish fillets, salmon and tuna.
 All their products feature Konjac root, an Asian superfood and they're soy, gluten and GMO-free.
-For a store locater or to buy online: sophieskitchen.net/html/buynow.html
+For a store locater or to buy online: sophieskitchen.net/html/buynow.html.
+Good Catch makes fab plant-based seafood, as well, and makes the best tuna substitute.
+Put it on some bread with some vegan mayo, diced red onion and whatever you'd want on a tuna sandwich and you'll be just fine. https://goodcatchfoods.com

 3. Non-Dairy Milks

-The trick with this one for me is that I love the addition of a heavier, creamier milk in my lattes and non-dairy milk tends to be a little more water-y, which I don't like, or have another, less-neutral flavor (like coconut milk, which has the creaminess I want but not the neutral flavor).
+Anyway, I recognize taste is very subjective and, especially with food and beverages, what one person loves may be disgusting to someone else, so here are all the other dairy alternatives I tried that you may want to check out - again, I love the addition of a heavier, creamier milk in my lattes and non-dairy milk tends to be a little more water-y, which I don't like, or have another, less-neutral flavor (like coconut milk, which has the creaminess I want but not the neutral flavor).
 You kind of have to just experiment with the different non-dairy varieties until you find the best one for you.
-What I found perfect for me (I love lattes and I like a creamier froth of the milk so I would have used whole milk when using dairy to give you an idea) is a latte with 3/4 flax milk mixed with 1/4 Califia Farms coconut cream and almond milk creamer.
-Delicious!
-Some other favorites of mine:

-1. Flax Milk (my favorite but hard to find).
+1. Flax Milk.
 A good source of omega -3 's but not of protein.

 2. Coconut Milk (has a specific flavor that I only like in cereal or curries, stews and rices - but experiment with it - you might love it in everything)